EdgarasSp/tt-beauty-services-app/README.md

 #### Contact Success

-Once the contact form is submited, the user is redirected to the home page.
-The page will show sucess pop up at the top confirming top the user that the form has been submited sucesfully.
+Once the contact form is submitted, the user is redirected to the home page.
+The page will show success pop up at the top confirming top the user that the form has been submitted successfully.

 ![pop up](https://i.imgur.com/KGQ1Ccgh.png)

 #
 ### Service Page
 #
 The Service page contains all the info a user needs about the services provided, as well as allowing them view the prices for the services.
-First section contains a small hero image of the stylist at the top of the page, with a description and a action button to book and appointmnet.
+First section contains a small hero image of the stylist at the top of the page, with a description and a action button to book and appointment.

 ![resort-detail1](https://i.imgur.com/9g3YL7Eh.png)